rajranjan5215/Things-to-do/README.md

 # todo

-A new Flutter project where youn can store your important notes, important reminders, list of things to do.<br />
+A new Flutter project where you can store your important notes, important reminders, list of things to do.<br />
 User can write short Notes, poems, stories with a title.

 ### Flutter Todo App Features